svenmalvik/svenmalvik.com/_posts/2020-04-26-azure-cdn-with-ssl.md

 I set the `Access tier` to cool since it is optimized for storing data that is infrequently accessed, like this blog :smile:.

 ![Create Azure Storage Account Basics](https://cdn.svenmalvik.com/images/azure-cdn-with-ssl-1.png)*Create Azure Storage Account Basics*

 In the `Networking`-section I choose `Public endpoint (all networks)` because I want my images access directly from this website.
-In case I'd chosen `Private endpont`, I would need to put a public available service like Application Gateway or Front door in front.
+In case I'd chosen `Private endpoint`, I would need to put a public available service like Application Gateway or Front door in front.

 ![Create Azure Storage Account Networking](https://cdn.svenmalvik.com/images/azure-cdn-with-ssl-2.png)*Create Azure Storage Account Networking*